shipshapecode/ember-service-worker-prember/README.md

 module.exports = function(defaults) {
   var app = new EmberApp(defaults, {
     'esw-prember': {
-      // Which urls to cache.
-This defaults to what you defined in your prember.urls config
-      urls: ['/', '/foo', '/bar'],

       // Changing this version number will bust the cache, but you probably do not
       // want to be doing this manually, but rather using `versionStrategy` as
       // explained here http://ember-service-worker.com/documentation/configuration/#versioning